project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 * [Our contributions](https://github.com/kornelski/rust-security-framework/pull/210) to the [`security-framework`] crate, which offers Rust bindings to Apple's security framework (for TLS, keychain, etc)
     * We added a few missing APIs to enabling updating or deleting keychain items, which we needed to fully implement [`robius-keychain`]

-* While not a direct contribution, we implemented a Rust auto-installer and configurer for the [Wasmedge WASM runtime]
+* We implemented a Rust auto-installer and configurer for the [WasmEdge WASM runtime], as mentioned [above](#moly-chat-with-local-llms-and-custom-ai-agents)
-    * This massively simplifies both the developer build process and user installation procedure for Moly, which relies on Wasmedge to run LLMs locally.
+    * This massively simplifies both the developer-side build process and the user installation procedure for Moly, which relies on Wasmedge to run LLMs locally.
+    * We hope to transform this into the official install script for WasmEdge and upstream it for general usage there, as much of the effort involved was devoted to extracting the precise system configuration required to select and install the proper WasmEdge release.

 ## 4. Cross-collaboration with other UI and App Dev orgs